coupgar/coupgar.github.com/source/_posts/2013-01-15-difference-between-id-and-void-star.markdown

 Fragile and error prone, but the only way.

-Blocks solve this -- Blocks are closures for C. They are available in Clang -- http://llvm.org/ and are pervasive in Snow Leopard (http://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/GCD_libdispatch_Ref.pdf).
+Blocks solve this -- Blocks are closures for C. They are available in Clang -- http://llvm.org/ and are pervasive in [Snow Leopard](http://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/GCD_libdispatch_Ref.pdf).